phusion/passenger_binary_build_automation/HOW-IT-WORKS.md

 `passenger_binary_build_automation` works by building Passenger and Nginx inside (semi-)controlled build environments.

 On Linux, the build environment is a Docker container.
-The container is based [Holy Build Box](http://phusion.github.io/holy-build-box/) and contains an old glibc as well as a bunch of static libraries.
+The container is based on [Holy Build Box](http://phusion.github.io/holy-build-box/) and contains an old glibc as well as a bunch of static libraries.
 Because Docker fully isolates a container from its host, this build environment is fully controlled: a build always succeeds no matter how the host is set up.

 On macOS, the build environment consists of a directory containing select tools and static libraries (the runtime), plus bunch of environment variables that try to make sure the compiler only compiles against our selected static libraries.
 This is a semi-controlled build environment: building *usually* works, but *may* fail if the host is set up in such a way that it interferes with the build.
 However we've found in practice that it's good enough.